kteh123/Weasel/README.md

 You may use your IDE instead of the terminal during this process.
 The generated executable can be found in the `Weasel` folder.

 **For MacOS:** If the command above doesn't work, you might need to run `python3` instead and/or use `sudo` before the command.
 Eg. `sudo python3 create_weasel_executable.py`.

+Any extra files you wish to add to your bundle, you can do so by writing the files/folders path in the `--collect-datas` and `--add-data` flags in the `create_weasel_executable.py` file.

 ## Other Info